ngageoint/opensphere/docs/guides/settings_guide.rst

 -------
 ``admin.metrics``

 OpenSphere has a metrics API that can be used to gather stats about usage.
-We want to stress that these metrics *not sent anywhere*.
-If you would like to have your metrics optionally sent somewhere, you will have to write a plugin to upload them and add that to your OpenSphere build.
+We want to stress that these metrics are *not sent anywhere*.
+If you would like to have your metrics sent somewhere, you will have to write a plugin to upload them and add that to your OpenSphere build.

 However, for the overly paranoid: